 If you have a CRM system in place, you're getting all of the customer feedback you need, right?

 Not everybody thinks so.
-There are more effective ways to gather and manage customer feedback, and when it comes to feedback, there is no such thing as too much, as long as you have methods in place to understand it, manage it, and ultimately use it to your advantage.
+There are more effective ways to gather and measure customer interactions, and when it comes to feedback, there is no such thing as too much.
+That is as long as you have methods in place to understand it, manage it in the CRM system, and ultimately use it to your advantage.

 That's where Enterprise Feedback Management (EFM) comes in.
 The term isn't well-known and was in fact coined by the enterprise feedback software vendor community, but what it describes is legitimately important to companies that strive to better serve customers.

 EFM systems centralize the collection, management, and use of customer feedback throughout your organization.
 EFM programs create simple or complex surveys, with features such as progressive profiling, question and page rotation, branching and advanced skip patterns, approval processing and advanced reporting.

 Customer feedback is the single greatest source for continuous process improvement initiatives.

 At its simplest (and least useful) level, EFM is an expansion of the survey platforms often sold to companies by best of breed software survey vendors.
 But they go a step further and support the interception of customer transactions in an effort to find out what went wrong and fix it.

 When used comprehensively—often with tools such as chatbots or avatars, and in combination with a customer relationship management (CRM) system — EFM software solutions help systematically collect and analyze customer feedback from multiple channels in real time, with the goal of using that information to create changes that improve response time, service, and ultimately, profitability.
 That feedback can come from many sources, including conversations, Web site actions, social media networks and online chat.